Hobart the Capital of

 short walks.

-many migrating squaking sea birds.
-Once
+squaking sea birds.
+Once inside Freycinet National Park,

-then turn left onto the Cape Tourville Road.
-(The 7km
+follow the main road, then turn left onto the Cape Tourville

-two-wheel drive vehicles.).
-Toilet, picnic and electric
+suitable for two-wheel drive vehicles.).
+Toilet, picnic

 The